No Products in the Cart

 If you feel hungry between meals, try to think thirst first.
 Drink a big glass of water or herbal tea and wait 20 minutes to see if the hunger subsides before digging into a snack.
 If you feel more satisfied, it was probably just thirst!

-Hunger tip 4: Supercharge your protein intake
+Hunger tip 4: Increase your protein intake

 If you’re not feeling full after a good-sized meal, start by focusing on your protein intake.
 Protein is the most filling macronutrient, as it triggers several satiety hormones that reduce your appetite and make you feel full.
 It also takes more energy (calories) for your body to digest, in comparison to fats and carbohydrates.